boudenoodt/Coursera_Getting_Cleaning_data_project/codebook.md

 * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
 * angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+These are used on the angle() variable:gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean

-* gravityMean
-* tBodyAccMean
-* tBodyAccJerkMean
-* tBodyGyroMean
-* tBodyGyroJerkMean

 The complete list with all combinations  contains 561 variables/columns

-Also provided:
+## The structure of the provided raw data:

+2 sets of files one for the training dataset and one for the test dataset
+ >related to the test data set
+ >>A file "X_test.txt" with 2947 rows of observations (activities = WALKING / SITTING... ) each row containing a 561 features vector

+ >>A file "subject_test.txt" with the subject id (integer from 1 to 30) with 2947 rows (one column) each row corresponding one to one  with each row in the "X_test.txt" dataset

+ >>A file "Y_test.txt" with the activity id (integer from 1 to 6) with 2947 rows (one column) each row corresponding one to one  with each row in the "X_test.txt" dataset

+ >related to the training data set
+ >>A file "X_train.txt" with 7352 rows of observations (activities = WALKING / SITTING... ) each row containing a 561 features vector

+ >>A file "subject_train.txt" with the subject id (integer from 1 to 30) with 2947 rows (one column) each row corresponding one to one  with each row in the "X_test.txt" dataset

+ >>A file "Y_train.txt" with the activity id (integer from 1 to 6) with 7352 rows (one column) each row corresponding one to one  with each row in the "X_train.txt" dataset

+A file "features.txt": List of all features (561) (to be used as variables/columns).

- * A file with the 6 possible activities each of the six rows containing an activity Id (1-6) and an activity_label ((WALKING,SITTING...)
+A file ("activity_labels.txt") with the 6 possible activities each of the six rows containing an activity Id (1-6) and an activity_label ((WALKING,SITTING...) (to be used to replace the activity id with the activity label)
- * 2 files containing the subject id for each row in the dataset (one to one relationship) one file for test data and one file for training data
- * 2 files files containing the activity id for each row in the dataset (one to one relationship) one file for test data and one file for training data

-## the analysis and tranformations
+## Tranformations

-For our jog we need only 66 variables out of the 561.
+For our job we need only 66 variables out of the 561.
 Only the mean() and std() varriables are necessary with the correponding activity en subject.

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.